Sean Conway (Canadian politician): In opposition

 Like many others in the Peterson government, Conway opposed holding an early election in 1990 (in fact, he would later reveal that sentiment in the party caucus was almost uniformly against an early trip to the polls).
 Nonetheless, Peterson called a snap provincial election in 1990, and his party was resoundingly defeated by the NDP.
 Conway himself was re-elected in a landslide in Renfrew North, where the NDP has a very limited base of historical support.

 On September 17, 1991, he was chosen as Deputy Leader of the Official Opposition.
 Conway did not contest the Liberal leadership in 1992.

 The Progressive Conservatives under Mike Harris returned to government in the 1995 provincial election with a large majority.
 Despite the Tories' sweep of much of the province, Conway was re-elected in Renfrew North.
+In the 1999 election, he was challenged by another incumbent MPP, Progressive Conservative Leo Jordan whose seat was eliminated with a third of his former Lanark–Renfrew electoral district merged into Conway's district.
+Conway defeated Jordan in the redistributed electoral district of Renfrew--Nipissing--Pembroke by a 53% to 40% margin.